GDPguy/Sentry-TF2-Monitor/README.md

 - https://steamhistory.net/api

 ## Run From Source
 Only use this if you don’t want the precompiled release.
+This assumes you have Python 3.13 installed, newer versions haven't been tested but probably work just fine.

-### Prerequisites (Ubuntu/Debian)
+### Prerequisites (Ubuntu)
+Ubuntu doesn't ship with these preinstalled, so you will have to install them:
 ```bash
 sudo apt update
 sudo apt install python3-tk python3-venv python3-pip